 Plug-in and quick couplings

-Quick couplings enable frequent tool-free disconnecting—important when switching tools between concrete demolition shears, attachment shear, Multi Cutters, steel shear or tank cutters.
+Quick couplings enable frequent tool-free disconnecting – important when switching tools between concrete demolition shears, attachment shear, Multi Cutters, steel shear or tank cutters.
 Flat-sealing variants reduce oil loss and air ingress.
 The coupling nominal size influences flow and pressure loss.
+For demanding duty cycles, double shut-off designs and versions with connect-under-pressure capability increase availability; protective caps and color coding improve cleanliness and error avoidance.

 Flange connections